How to choose the right web hosting plan for your small business? Here are nine things to do when choosing a web hosting plan.

 Investigate a Host’s Customer Support

 Another aspect that determines a host’s quality is their customer support.
 You can’t afford for your site to be malfunctioning, and since the internet never closes, you need to be able to fix issues anytime, day or night.
-Therefore, you should only go with a hosting plan offered by a provider that features 24/7 customer support.
+Therefore, you should only go with a hosting plan offered by a provider that features 24/7 customer support be it remote tech support or a different kind.

 Compare Features and Customer Reviews